 Using a sitemap doesn't guarantee that all the items in your sitemap will be crawled and indexed, as Google processes rely on complex algorithms to schedule crawling.
 However, in most cases, your site will benefit from having a sitemap, and you'll never be penalized for having one.

+To inform a search crawler that your application is a single-page, you have to add <meta name="fragment" content="!"> tag at the top of site.
 But, the best way to indicate pages that should be indexed is to use a sitemap.XML file.
-It's like to say to the search engine: "I’d appreciate if you could focus on these particular URLs."
+It's like saying to the search engine: "I’d appreciate if you could focus on these particular URLs."
+And search engine crawlers in turn appreciate polite web developers!

-The sitemap allows indicating canonical URLs (non-canonical are not applicable) of the site with page priority, last modification date, change frequency and the crucial for multilanguage websites - returning <hreflang> links.
+The sitemap allows you to indicate canonical URLs (non-canonical are not applicable) of the site with page priority, last modification date, change frequency and, crucially for multi-language websites, returning <hreflang> links.

-It is worth mentioning that sitemaps require some promotion, so as the first stop of the search crawlers is a robot.TXT file.
-Adding the following line: "Sitemap: http://www.example.com/sitemap.xml" will discover the location of it for the first and all further visits.
+It is worth mentioning that sitemaps require some promotion.
+You want to make sure a search crawler’s first stop is a robot.TXT file.
+Adding the following line: "Sitemap: http://www.example.com/sitemap.xml" will point out your sitemap’s location and make sure it is a crawler’s first top on its initial and all subsequent visits.

-The second step of sitemap promotion is submitting it to the search webmaster tools sites, which is a good way to prompt a crawl in usually next few hours.
+The second step to good sitemap promotion is then submitting it to the search webmaster tools sites.
+This is a good way to prompt a crawl, which will usually then take place over the next few hours.

-Created for Facebook, Open Graph protocol is now used to control the data when a user shares the URL link to some web-site content.
+Originally created for Facebook, the Open Graph protocol is now used to control the data a user shares through the URL link to third-party website content.

-To integrate OG (Open Graph) to your Website, all you need to do is to put special <meta> tags into <head> section of the HTML page you want to share.
+To integrate OG (Open Graph) to your Website, all you need to do is to put special <meta> tags into <head> section of the HTML page you want to make available to share.

 - og: title - the name (e. g. of the article);